Facebook Pages that pretend to be the real Facebook Pages are scammers and copycats out to take advantage of you.

 - Other personal information.

-Since the individual behind the FAKE, imposter Facebook page is dishonest, how do you know if your personal information is being sold to third parties that may use your information?
+Since the individual behind the COPYCAT, imposter Facebook page is dishonest, how do you know if your personal information is being sold to third parties that may use your information?

 These IMPOSTER Facebook Pages may also try to mimic the REAL Page to further trick you into believing it’s the REAL page.